csiz/hextech-mecha-hand-mujoco/readme.txt

 simplified model does not (yet) accurately model the tendon flexion and spring extension mechanism nor the slight change in tendon lengths as the wrist rotates.
 In the MJCF model the joint torque values are accurate for the flexion movement but the finger extension is much weaker on the real robot.

-The MJCF `hex_hand_right.xml` describes the mechanics of the robot hand in Meter Killogram Second (MKS) units.